Credit Cards Business Credit Cards

 Step 1: Determine your eligibility

-Before you apply for a business credit card, it’s important to understand the eligibility requirements and whether you’re likely to be approved.
+Before applying for a business credit card, it's important to understand the card issuer's eligibility requirements and the likelihood you'll get approved.

-First, the good news is that businesses of all kinds can qualify for business credit cards, including:
+The good news is that businesses of all kinds can qualify for business credit cards.

 You typically don't need years of business history and a high revenue to qualify for a business credit card.
 Many entrepreneurs are able to qualify when they're just getting started.
 However, with a limited business history, your application will depend more heavily on your personal income, assets, and credit.